 No. Indicator Status Description 1 Power indicator/Hot Swap button Steady green: The interface module is running properly.
 Blinking green: The interface module receives a hot swap request.
 Steady red: The interface module is faulty.
 Off: The interface module is powered off or can be hot-swappable.
 3 Port Link/Active/Mode indicator Blinking blue slowly (1 Hz): The interface module is working in FC mode, and the port link is down.
-Blinking blue quickly (2 Hz): The interface module is working in FC mode, and data is being transmitted. • Steady blue: The interface module is working in FC mode, the port link is up, and no data is being transmitted.
+Blinking blue quickly (2 Hz): The interface module is working in FC mode, and data is being transmitted.
+Steady blue: The interface module is working in FC mode, the port link is up, and no data is being transmitted.
 Blinking green slowly (1 Hz): The interface module is working in ETH mode, and the port link is down.
-Blinking green quickly (2 Hz): The interface module is working in ETH mode, and data is being transmitted. • Steady green: The interface module is working in ETH mode, the port link is up, and no data is being transmitted.
+Blinking green quickly (2 Hz): The interface module is working in ETH mode, and data is being transmitted.
+Steady green: The interface module is working in ETH mode, the port link is up, and no data is being transmitted.
 Steady red: The port is faulty.
 Off: The port is not powered on.

-- If the mode of the SmartIO port is set to FCoE/iSCSI or Cluster on the software interface, the port indicator is in ETH mode and a 10 Gbit/s optical module is required.
-A 10 Gbit/s optical transceiver does not support GE/10GE autonegotiation. - If the mode of the SmartIO port is set to FC on the software interface, the port indicator is in FC mode, and an 8 Gbit/s or 16 Gbit/s optical module is required. - If the mode of the SmartIO interface module is set to FCoE/iSCSI and the host uses the FCoE protocol, the module must connect to FCoE switches for networking and a 10 Gbit/s optical module is required. - If the mode of the SmartIO interface module is set to FCoE/iSCSI and the host uses the iSCSI protocol, the MTU value of the SmartIO port must be the same as that of the host.
+- If the mode of the SmartIO port is set to FCoE/iSCSI on the software interface, the port indicator is in ETH mode and a 10 Gbit/s optical module is required. - If the mode of the SmartIO port is set to FC on the software interface, the port indicator is in FC mode, and a 16 Gbit/s optical module is required. - If the mode of the SmartIO interface module is set to FCoE/iSCSI and the host uses the FCoE protocol, the module must connect to FCoE switches for networking and a 10 Gbit/s optical module is required. - If the mode of the SmartIO interface module is set to FCoE/iSCSI and the host uses the iSCSI protocol, the MTU value of the SmartIO port must be the same as that of the host.